Tubal Ligation Methods and Probability of Success

 Tubal ligation is a common method of female birth control usually referred to a “tying or cutting” the fallopian tubes.
 Most women who choose tubal ligation feel their families are complete and foresee no additional children in their futures.

 Many women, who underwent ligation, seek to have the procedure reversed because of changes in their lives.
-They may remarry after a divorce or their first spouse may be deceased and their new husband wants children.
-Some couples decide to have additional children after a change in financial status, the death of a child, or many other personal reasons.
+Some patients decide to have additional children after a change in financial status, the death of a child, or for other personal reasons.

 While tubal ligation should be considered “permanent” when making the decision to not have further children, in reality it is often reversible or IVF can an effective treatment.
 See our Web page on tubal reversal for a thorough discussion of the many factors that influence the success of tubal reversal surgery.